Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: Time-Independent Problem: Finite-Difference Approximation

-It follows from \eqref{As: CFL_stationary} that the discretization error vanishes in the limit like $\sqrt{\Delta x}$.
-Thus, rather than sending $\delta \to 0^{+}$ as in the proof of Theorem \ref{T: rate_stationary_visc}, there is an additional error in the numerical approximation due to the discretization, which nonetheless does not change the order of the approximation.
+which is a contradiction if $\alpha$ is small enough.
+Thus, a numerical version of Lemma \ref{L: magic} holds, but the $\frac{\Delta x}{\sqrt{\epsilon}}$ term adds a discretization error to the subsequent estimates.
+It follows from \eqref{As: CFL_stationary} that this additional discretization error vanishes in the limit like $\sqrt{\Delta x}$.
+In particular, the discretization does not change the order of the approximation.